sharmainec/tp/docs/DeveloperGuide.md

 ### Value proposition

 * Fast way to generate flashcards to learn new languages.
-* Help students memorise words when learning a new language.
+* Help students memorize words when learning a new language.
 * Gamified features such as recording of scores and tracking of improvements to make learning engaging and encourage continued usage.

 --------------------------------------------------------------------------------------------------------------------

 ## Appendix B: User Stories

-**Categories:** Usage pattern, user behaviours, general user, multiple language user, user learning style, user learning 'rate', level of experience, user collaboration<br>
+**Categories:** Usage pattern, user behaviors, general user, multiple language user, user learning style, user learning 'rate', level of experience, user collaboration<br>
 **Priorities:** High (must have) - `* * *`, Medium (nice to have) - `* *`, Low (unlikely to have) - `*`